rihemebh/Devops-and-Testing/Auth_APP/README.md

 # About
 This app is developed with Nest.js and Angular.
+It allow you to create users and login.

-The backend is tested with jest.
+The backend is tested with jest : unit, integration and e2e testing.

-## How to test it
+# How to test it
 - Clone the repo
 - Open the project called  back
 - Install dependencies : ``npm install && jest``